Our ecologists are as passionate about service as they are about wildlife while ensuring legislation and compliance.

-We consistently offer value innovation to the service of ecology in compliance with CIEEM guidance while maintaining a commercially practicable result.
+We consistently offer value innovation (not VE) to the service of ecology in compliance with CIEEM guidance while maintaining a commercially practicable result.
 For example, having ecologists with bat handling and climbing licenses can reduce costs in determining presence or absence of bats through climb and inspect options achieved in one visit.
 This can remove the need for more costly multi-day ‘stake-outs’ to monitor activity.

 The team also work with our Management company ‘OASIS’, supervising habitats, maintaining and monitoring protected species populations on residual that land we own.